 Starting in the late second century, we find Clement of Alexandria writing about Christian speculation regarding the birthdate of Jesus.
 The ideas were all over the place.
 By the fourth century in the era of Constantine, the Christian communities had settled on two possible dates: December 25th in the West and January 6th in the East.
 Following the church in Rome, most Christians eventually adopted the December 25th date and then celebrated the Feast of the Epiphany on January 6th, separately celebrating the arrival of the magi in Bethlehem (not on Christmas, as many nativity scenes have it!).

-The fact that Christ’s birth coincided with the Sol Invictus festival of pagan Rome was therefore seen as a providential sign that Christianity was really the true faith.
+The fact that Christ’s birth coincided with the Sol Invictus festival of pagan Rome was therefore seen as a providential sign that Christianity was really the true faith, superseding any religious precedent set by the pagan world.
 Granted, over time, Christmas began to collect more pagan trappings and the Roman church encouraged the adapting of pagan festivals and customs for the purposes of serving the Christian calendar.
 But this was seen as largely an effort to try to win over a largely pagan society to the newly established faith of the Roman empire.

 Therefore, the idea that a corrupt church hierarchy was in effect injecting pagan customs into the life of the church reflects later concerns about Roman Catholicism, not something that was necessarily a criticism of the church when Christmas began to be regularly celebrated.
 However, as the established Roman church gained political power and cultural prestige over the centuries, these criticisms indeed began to emerge.
 The Protestant Reformation finally blew the lid off of things, but the celebration of Christmas tended to vary within the Protestant movement.